datakind/data-recipes-ai/README.md

 TODO: This will be automated, but for now ...

 1. Got to  [chat app](http://localhost:3080/) and register a user on the login page
+2. Select "Plugins' endpoint at top, then in the plugin box go to store and activate
+   - Humanitariuan Data Assistant
+   - Humanitarian Data Recipes
+   - Code sherpa, when asked enter URL http://code-interpretor:3333
+3. Populate system prompts, see `./assistant/recipes_assistant/prompts`, build presets
 2. Log in
 3. `docker exec -it haa-ingestion /bin/bash`
 4. `python3 ingest.py`